PiratesOnlineRewritten/Resources/README.md

-# Pirates-Online-Legacy-Resources
+# Pirates of the Caribbean online Revolution Resources.
-Resources for Pirates Online Legacy.
+This repository contains all the resource phase files for Pirates Online Revolution.